advokatb/KOReader-Patches/README.md

 ### Example Rules

-- **Authors contains "Кинг"** - All books by authors containing "Кинг"
+- **Authors contains "King"** - All books by authors containing "King"
 - **Series equals "Harry Potter"** - All books in the Harry Potter series
 - **Pages greater than 500** - All books with more than 500 pages
 - **Language equals "en"** - All English books